 There are multipal ways to reach Delhi, it can either be by Air, by road or by rail

 Delhi's Indira Gandhi International Airport is a big airport handling more than 40 million people annualy.
+Reaching the capital of India you can plan Delhi Airport to Taj Mahal Trip or Jaipur trip from Delhi.
 It is very well connected to almost every part of the glob, the T-3 terminal caters to international arrival and departures.
 It is world's 17th most busiest airport.
 The terminal T-1 earlier called palam airport handles the domestic low cost flights.
 There is another terminal T-2 which is also used for domestic flights presently due to covid situations the T-2 terminal is temporalily closed so Delhi is very well connected to all parts of India by direct flights.
 Internationally also Delhi is very well connected with all the countries.

 Delhi has an excellent network of highways connecting it with all the parts of India there are a total of seven highways crossing the city if Delhi.